foundata/guidelines/python-style-guide.md

 - Log the same exception at several layers.
 - Log secrets, passwords, access tokens or sensitive document contents.
 - Use an f-string in a logging call when lazy arguments work.
+- Rely on `logging.basicConfig()` in code that may run more than once per process, such as a `main()` a test suite calls repeatedly: it is a no-op after the first call, so later output goes to the first caller's stream.

 **Good examples:**